Brampage/installation-macos/README.md

 *For VSCode I recommend installing the Settings Sync.
 Settings Sync lets you upload and download your VSCode settings.*

+## Configure window manager Yabai

+With Yabai it is possible to arrange your windows in any way to improve your productivity.

+SKHD manages your shortcuts for it.

+Alongside this project you can find the config files.

 ## Configure iTerm

 To quick access iTerm: